-Get 20% OFF & Free Delivery
+Get Up To 35% OFF & Free Delivery

-Get 20% OFF & Free Delivery
+Get Up To 35% OFF & Free Delivery

-This is why it's vital to know how to deal with the aftermath; how to clean the stains properly to mitigate any lingering odors, and to also help prevent any repeat performances from your pup pal.
+This is why it’s vital to know how to deal with the aftermath; how to clean the stains properly to mitigate any lingering odors, and to also help prevent any repeat accidents from your pup pal.

 In this blog, we will be taking a look at how to get dog pee out of wood floor, including the best and safest methods to remove pet stains from hardwood floors, how to clean and treat them effectively, reduce the effect of lingering odors, as well as how to protect your floors from future puppy puddles!